+This completes the proof of the restricted setting of $M=1$.
+By repeatedly applying this argument, the lemma is proved for general $M$. \end{proof}

-The above lemma showed for $2$ fixed inputs, the $J$ operation can be taken to commute in a very specific way with the other fundamental operations.
-The situation for $J'$ is much more complicated, requiring a sequence of inputs and a mix of the $J$ and $J'$ operations.
+The above lemma shows that for $2$ fixed inputs, the $J$ operation can be taken to commute in a very specific way with the other fundamental operations.
+The situation for $J'$ is similar, but much more complicated, requiring a sequence of inputs and a mix of the $J$ and $J'$ operations.